NickLarsenNZ/crumpet/IDEAS.md

       #
       # @Techassi: I would argue that the setting in this config
       # file takes precedence.
+      # @NickLarsenNZ: I would have thought the frontmatter overrides
+      # a general config, but I don't mind either way if it is documented
       #
       # One can provide a string here to be used as the inline
       # template, or the explicit keys below: